nrkressin123/aohrsi_final/README.md

 # aohrsi_final
-# Green Roof Detection in Basel Using Deep Learning and GIS
+# Green Roof Detection in Basel, Switzerland Using Deep Learning and GIS
 Project Overview

 This project aims to identify **green roofs** in the city of **Basel, Switzerland**, using a combination of **semantic segmentation (DeepLabV3+), to identify building footprints, raster processing**, and **classification in ArcGIS Pro**.
 We applied deep learning techniques to isolate roof structures from aerial imagery and then classified those roof areas as either vegetated (green roofs) or non-vegetated.
 The accuracy of the classification was assessed using a spatial confusion matrix.